rudderlabs/rudderstack-docs/destinations/active-campaign.md

 })
 ```
 {% hint style="info" %}
 The `tags` property should contain an array of tags which you want to associate with the user.
-If any tag is already created previously in the destination Rudder will skip creation of that tag automatically.
+If any tag is already created in the destination previously, RudderStack will automatically skip the creation of that tag.
 {% endhint %}

 ### Custom fields

-ActiveCampaign also supports updating a contact’s custom fields with this integration.
-To send custom fields to ActiveCampaign you need to create the custom field first in ActiveCampaign for each custom field you want to send.
-Then when you call identify with keys that match those traits, those custom fields for the contact will be updated.
-Use the `fieldInfo` trait to set values to custom fields.
+ActiveCampaign also supports updating a contact’s custom fields with this RudderStack integration.

+To send custom fields to ActiveCampaign, you will need to first create the custom fields in ActiveCampaign for each custom field that you want to send.
+Then when you call `identify` with keys that match those traits, the custom fields for that contact will be updated.
+You can use the `fieldInfo` trait to set values to the custom fields.

 ```javascript
 rudderanalytics.identify({